List of Advanced Dungeons & Dragons 2nd edition monsters: TSR9539 – The Sea Devils (1997)

 The Sea Devils game accessory by Skip Williams, detailing the sahuagin in the Monstrous Arcana series, contained two pages detailing new aquatic monsters.

 TSR9569 – The Illithiad (1998)

 The Illithiad game accessory by Bruce R. Cordell, in the Monstrous Arcana series, contained 7 pages of monsters linked to the illithids.

 Dragon Magazine

 Dragon Magazine introduced many new monsters to the Advanced Dungeons & Dragons game.
+It functioned as "a creative safe haven for a diverse stable of talents – creators, amateur and professional alike – to" among other things "envision exotic monsters".